aquasecurity/trivy-operator/docs/getting-started/installation/helm.md

 ## Install as Helm dependency

-There are cases, when potential chart developers want to add the operator as dependency.
+There are cases, when potential chart developers want to add the operator as a dependency.
 An example would be the creation of an umbrella chart for an application, which depends on 3d-party charts.

-In this case, It maybe not suitable to install the Trivy Operator in the same namespace as the main application.
+In this case, it maybe not suitable to install the Trivy Operator in the same namespace as the main application.
 Instead, we can use the Helm value `operator.namespace` to define a namespace where only the operator will be installed.
 The Operator chart will then either create a new namespace if not existing or use the existing one.

 ## Uninstall